justinbarrick/cryptchats/README.md

 ### Deriving keys

-Once the key seed is generated, an the key seed is concatenated with the message counter (a tally of all messages encrypted with this key, starting with zero) as literal string digits (e.g. '0') and then HMACed with the hmac key of 'cryptchats-protocol-v1:mac'.This value is then passed through the HKDF to generate the 192-byte master key.
+Once the key seed is generated, the key seed is concatenated with the message counter (a tally of all messages encrypted with this key, starting with zero) as literal string digits (e.g. '0') and then HMACed with the hmac key of 'cryptchats-protocol-v1:mac'.
+This value is then passed through the HKDF to generate the 192-byte master key.

     hmac_key = proto_id | ':mac'